 Research with adult Spanish HSs has also found considerable optionality in the use of DOM using multiple methodologies.
 HSs show great variability ranging from full omission to categorical production of DOM (Montrul and Sánchez-Walker 2013), but higher-proficiency speakers tend to pattern similarly to monolingual or Spanish-dominant comparison groups (Arechabaleta Regulez and Montrul 2023; Hur 2020; Montrul 2004; Montrul and Bowles 2009).
 Two other studies have found that HSs’ patterns of HL use also modulate their production of DOM.
 Firstly, Montrul and Sánchez-Walker (2013) reported that current exposure to Spanish, but not age of acquisition of English, accounted for variance in the production of DOM for both children and adults.
 Secondly, Hur (2020) demonstrated that participants’ ratings of word frequency accounted for HSs’ variable production of DOM, arguing that bilinguals’ exposure to individual lexical items accounted for variability.
 Since each of the variables reviewed here represents HSs’ patterns of current exposure to the HL,3 there is evidence across studies that HL experience modulates the extent to which individual speakers command DOM in Spanish.

 In contrast to the clear evidence regarding the role of exposure, the effect of age remains unclear.
 On one hand, Montrul and Sánchez-Walker (2013) found that simultaneous and sequential adult HSs produced DOM across an oral narrative and controlled production task more than children.
 However, the authors did not report whether there were age effects within the child group, making it difficult to determine at which point children converge on the adult-like DOM system.
 On the other hand, Cuza et al. (2019), Guijarro-Fuentes and Marinis (2011), and Guijarro-Fuentes et al. (2017) did not find age effects for their participants, some of whom were within the age range tested here.
-Most recently, AUTHOR (In Press) replicated these findings, whereby there was a steady increase increase in DOM production from fifth grade (ages 10–11) to adulthood, but the differences between different age groups of children did not achieve statistical significance.
+Most recently, Thane (In Press) replicated these findings, whereby there was a steady increase in DOM production from fifth grade (ages 10–11) to adulthood, but the differences between different age groups of children did not achieve statistical significance.
 This aligns with each of the previous studies evaluating age by showing a slow yet steady increase over time.
 As stated previously, age effects are useful for understanding the path of HL acquisition or restructuring that is generally only examined with adults or preschool children, which presents an opportunity for further study.

 3. The Study

 The present study addresses the areas of research reviewed throughout the previous sections by exploring English-dominant HS children’s acquisition of DOM with proper nouns that are animate and specific.
-The use of DOM in these contexts appears to be invariable, which minimizes the potential confound between HS’ innovations and general variation that is also observable in monolingual communities (e.g., Callen 2023; Guijarro-Fuentes et al. 2017; Requena 2022).
+The use of DOM in these contexts appears to be invariable, which minimizes the potential confound between HSs’ innovations and general variation that is also observable in monolingual communities (e.g., Callen 2023; Guijarro-Fuentes et al. 2017; Requena 2022).
 Testing productive and receptive knowledge as well as individual HSs’ patterns of use and proficiency is well-positioned to contribute novel evidence from school-aged children to Putnam and Sánchez’s (2013) framework.
 Finally, exploring age effects and the role of bilingual education informs how these variables can affect the course of HL development.
 Although this study does incorporate comparisons with Spanish-dominant adults, its primary focus contributes to the “paradigm shift” (Giancaspro et al. 2022, p.
 484) in HL acquisition research by exploring how age, productive versus receptive knowledge, bilingual education, and patterns of exposure (as measured through frequency of use and proficiency) affect variation between HSs.
 To do so, four research questions were proposed: